 The epitome of elegance, the British royal family lives a life of opulence a commoner can barely fathom.
-Whether they were born in the spotlight or married into it — like Dutchess of Cambridge Kate Middleton and Prince Harry’s bride-to-be Meghan Markle — the well-heeled Brits have captivated the world for as long as anyone can remember.
+Whether they were born in the spotlight or married into it — like Princess of Wales Kate Middleton — the well-heeled Brits have captivated the world for as long as anyone can remember.

 The Mountbatten-Windsor clan resides in palaces, has personal staffers at their beck and call and regularly jets off to exotic locales.
 But in many ways, they’re just like regular people.
 They have bills, like to decorate for the holidays and like to dine out every so often.
 Take a look at how they spend their money, and get a glimpse of the elite family’s financial state.

-Also a car enthusiast, Prince Charles owns a rare 1969 Aston Martin Volante DB6 MKII, according to People magazine.
-Driven by Prince William on his 2011 wedding day, the Hagerty Insurance valuation tool estimates a similar car in mint condition at $497,000.
+Also a car enthusiast, King Charles III owns a rare 1969 Aston Martin Volante DB6 MKII, according to People magazine.
+Driven by Prince William on his 2011 wedding day, the Hagerty Insurance valuation tool estimates a similar car in mint condition at $427,000.

 Official Duties and Charitable Activities

 Members of the British royal family maintain busy schedules filled with official duties and charitable activities.
-In 2016, Prince Charles and his wife, Camilla Parker Bowles — also known as the Duchess of Cornwall — joined Prince William and his wife, and Prince Harry to rack up a combined tab of about $14 million, according to the official website of Prince Charles.
+In 2016, King Charles and his wife, Queen consort of the United Kingdom, Camilla Parker Bowles — joined Prince William and his wife, and Prince Harry to rack up a combined tab of about $14 million, according to the official website of King Charles.

-Most expenses related to official and charitable duties are paid for by Prince Charles’ private income from The Duchy of Cornwall.
-Revenues from the private estate, which was founded in 1337, are passed to Charles, who is the current HRH Prince of Wales and Duke of Cornwall.
+Before the death of Queen Elizabeth II, most expenses related to official and charitable duties were paid for by King Charles’ private income from The Duchy of Cornwall.
+Revenues from the private estate, which was founded in 1337,were passed to Charles.

 Gifts for Loved Ones

 When it comes to childbirth, Kate Middleton spares no expense.
-Prince William’s wife has given birth to both of their children — Prince George and Princess Charlotte — in the exclusive Lindo Wing at St. Mary’s Hospital in London’s Paddington section.
+Prince William’s wife has given birth to all three of their children — Prince George, Princess Charlotte, and Prince Louis — in the exclusive Lindo Wing at St. Mary’s Hospital in London’s Paddington section.